Janette-Le/R-Singapore-housing-price/README.md

 **:black_nib: [Codes file](https://github.com/Janette-Le/R-Singapore-housing-price/blob/main/Codes.R)**<br>
 **:page_with_curl: [Report](https://github.com/Janette-Le/R-Singapore-housing-price/blob/main/Report.pdf)**

 <p align="justify">This project aims to provide insights and outcomes by analyzing using past data of private residential units, specifically condominiums in Singapore.
-The factors that affect customer's willingness to buy include the area of the flats, whether it’s a resale or new sale, leasehold of the flat, completion year, et cetera.
-Developers can use these insights to make pricing decisions for both resale and new flats from observing the willingness to pay of buyers based on historical data.</p>
+The factors that affect customer's willingness to buy include the area of the flats, whether it’s a resale or new sale, leasehold of the flat, completion year, et cetera.<br>  Developers can use these insights to make pricing decisions for both resale and new flats from observing the willingness to pay of buyers based on historical data.</p>

 ## Project sections: